KasperJuunge/glue_loader/README.md

-# glue_loader
+# GLUE Loader 💾
-Simple class for loading GLUE datasets.
+Simple class for loading GLUE datasets as Pandas dataframes + explainer notebook for each of the GLUE datasets 😎